TheCoderAS/darong/darong-v1/README.md

 ## Features
 - Complementary-filter attitude estimation using MPU6050 gyro/accelerometer data.
-- PID-based roll, pitch, and yaw stabilization with live gain tuning through a single form submission.
+- PID-based roll, pitch, and yaw stabilization with live gain tuning through a single form submission (yaw corrections to motor outputs are currently paused).
 - Simple web dashboard for throttle and attitude commands.
 - Safety additions: command timeout disarms, MPU6050 read failures disarm, and watchdog coverage for PID and web tasks.
-- MPU6050 calibration offsets are persisted to EEPROM so reboots reuse the last valid calibration.
+- MPU6050 calibration offsets and PID gains are persisted to EEPROM so reboots reuse the last valid values.
+- Manual calibration routes and UI buttons for MPU6050 and ESC calibration.
+- PID and web-server tasks are pinned to separate ESP32 cores for predictable timing.
+- The controller always boots as a Wi-Fi hotspot (soft AP) so the dashboard is reachable without existing Wi-Fi.

 ## Running
 1. Configure pins and PID defaults in `config.h` (the board hosts its own access point by default).
 The UI loads PID gains from the controller; if the `/getPID` endpoint is unreachable it will fall back to zeros.